King-Darius/LofiSymphony/README.md

 ## 🚀 Quick start (no terminal required)
-Download a release zip (or clone the repo) and launch the bundled helper:

-1. **Windows** – double-click `Start Lofi Symphony.bat` (or run it from PowerShell).
-2. **macOS** – double-click `Start Lofi Symphony.command` (run `chmod +x` once if macOS marks it as downloaded from the web).
-3. **Linux / power users** – run `python launcher.py` from the project folder.
+The project ships with ready-to-run helpers so non-technical musicians can get creating without touching a terminal.

+1. **Download the app** – grab the latest release zip (or clone this repository) and extract it somewhere easy to find, such as your Desktop.
+2. **Open the project folder** – inside you will see platform-specific launchers alongside `launcher.py`.
+3. **Double-click the helper for your system:**
+   - **Windows** – open `Start Lofi Symphony.bat`.
+If Windows SmartScreen appears, click **More info** → **Run anyway**.
+The script automatically tries the `py` launcher and falls back to `python`, then tells you exactly where to download Python 3.9+ if it is missing.
+   - **macOS** – Control-click `Start Lofi Symphony.command`, choose **Open**, then confirm. macOS may ask the first time because the file was downloaded from the internet.
+The helper now checks your Python version and guides you back to [python.org](https://www.python.org/downloads/) if an upgrade is required.
+   - **Linux** – double-click the `.command` script if your file manager supports it, or right-click → **Run**.
+You can also open a terminal in the folder and run `python launcher.py` manually.

-The launcher creates an isolated `.lofi_venv` virtual environment, installs the entire core dependency set (no compilers or manual steps required) and then opens the Streamlit interface in your browser.
+The launcher creates an isolated `.lofi_venv` virtual environment, installs the entire dependency set (no compilers or manual steps required) and then opens the Streamlit interface in your default browser.
 Subsequent launches reuse the cached environment so you simply double-click and jam.
-Each run double-checks the essential Python packages, provisions a working `ffmpeg` binary (via `imageio-ffmpeg` when necessary) and fetches the `en_core_web_sm` spaCy model required by the bundled MusicGen support so the install won't get stuck on missing components.
+Each run double-checks the essential Python packages, provisions a working `ffmpeg` binary (via `imageio-ffmpeg` when possible) and fetches the `en_core_web_sm` spaCy model required by the bundled MusicGen support so the install won't get stuck on missing components.
+If a download temporarily fails the helper retries automatically, and if it still can't provision extras such as `ffmpeg` it simply skips them and continues to launch the UI with a friendly reminder in the console.

 > MusicGen support ships enabled by default.
-The first launch downloads PyTorch, torchaudio and Audiocraft, so expect a larger
-> initial setup.
-If the install fails, rerun `python launcher.py --upgrade` (add `--reset` to recreate the environment) after
-> installing the Microsoft C++ Build Tools on Windows or the equivalent compiler toolchain on macOS/Linux.
+The first launch downloads PyTorch, torchaudio and Audiocraft, so expect a larger initial setup.
+If the install fails, rerun `python launcher.py --upgrade` (add `--reset` to recreate the environment) after installing the Microsoft C++ Build Tools on Windows or the equivalent compiler toolchain on macOS/Linux.

 Prefer setting everything up manually?
 Skip ahead to [run locally from a terminal](#-run-locally-from-a-terminal) for a slim, developer-friendly workflow.

-### What to expect on first launch

-1. The launcher checks that a compatible Python (3.9–3.11) is available.
-If not, install one from [python.org](https://www.python.org/downloads/) first.
+### Step-by-step walkthrough (first launch)

+1. When the helper opens, leave the window visible.
+It checks that Python 3.9–3.12 is installed and tells you what to download if it is not.
 2. A `.lofi_venv` folder appears beside `launcher.py`; this is your self-contained environment.
-3. Dependencies are downloaded (this can take a few minutes the first time because PyTorch, torchaudio and Audiocraft are installed as part of the default bundle).
+3. The launcher downloads dependencies.
+This can take several minutes the first time because PyTorch, torchaudio and Audiocraft are part of the default bundle—keep the window open until the prompts stop.
 4. Streamlit starts automatically and opens a browser tab at [http://localhost:8501](http://localhost:8501).
-If a tab does not open, copy the displayed URL into your browser manually.
+If a tab does not appear, copy the displayed URL into your browser manually.
-5. Use the **Generator**, **Performance** and **Timeline** tabs to create ideas.
-Stop the app at any time with `Ctrl+C` in the launcher window.
+5. Make music!
+Explore the **Generator**, **Performance** and **Timeline** tabs.
+Close the browser tab and press `Ctrl+C` (or `⌘`+`.` on macOS) in the launcher window when you are done.

-On subsequent launches the launcher reuses the cached environment, so you will jump straight to step 4.
+On subsequent launches the helper reuses the cached environment, so you will jump straight to step 4.

-> **Need to pre-download dependencies?** Run `launcher.py --prepare-only` to bootstrap everything without starting the UI, or use
-> `launcher.py --reset` to recreate the environment from scratch.
+> **Need to pre-download dependencies?** Run `launcher.py --prepare-only` to bootstrap everything without starting the UI, or use `launcher.py --reset` to recreate the environment from scratch.

 ### System requirements for audio rendering
 The launcher provisions every Python dependency automatically, but FluidSynth-based audio still depends on a native `fluidsynth`